 See our How It Works page for more information.

-The price for your Craftsman can increase if there are non-standard or unusual site conditions, or due to any upgrades or customizations you request not included in the standard packages.
+The price can increase if there are non-standard or unusual site conditions, or due to any upgrades or customizations you request not included in the standard packages.
 Costs for utility connections (hydro and sewer), as well as any development fees or other charges imposed by your municipality are also not included and vary depending on municipality and property details.*

 Adding an ADU will increase the value of your property, so your property taxes will increase.
 We suggest consulting with your municipality to determine the rate of increase you can expect and when it would take effect.
 If you choose to work with Petite Homes, we’ll connect with the municipality on your behalf and identify the potential tax increase you can expect.

 In the majority of cases, yes.
 Since ADUs are added to an existing home’s property, they don’t qualify for new home tax rebates.